tallyard is an authenticated voting system that ensures voter privacy while preventing double-voting.

 Voter privacy is achieved by using the homomorphic secret sharing system outlined here to count the ballots in such a way that no individual user’s ballot is revealed to anyone, but the final, aggregate result of the election can still be computed.
 In short, every voter helps count the ballots, but no individual voter can know anyone’s ballot but their own.

 Have a look at the presentation I gave for my former university’s cybersecurity club for an overview of the aforementioned cryptography.
+Note: some of the info in the slides is very out-of-date.

 Because Matrix is an open, federated messaging protocol, it is quite possible for individuals to participate completely anonymously since often nothing more than a username and password is required to create a Matrix user account.
 This will only be more true once P2P Matrix becomes more of a reality down the road.